 How do I become a member?

-To become a member, attend the Discover Champion class that meets on the second Sunday of every other month.
+To become a member, attend the Discover Champion class that meets once a quarter.
 This class will let you know who we are, what we believe, and where we are going so that you can make an informed and prayerful decision about becoming a part of our church family.
 It's a good place to start even if you're just interested in learning more about us, but unsure about membership.
 Email the Champion office to sign up for the next Discover Champion class.

 What can I expect on a Sunday morning?